Abhi181818/passman/README.md

 # Passman

-A simple password manager REST API built with Spring Boot.
-This project allows you to securely store, retrieve, and manage encrypted passwords for different services, using a local JSON file as storage.
+A simple, user-centric password manager REST API built with Spring Boot.
+Each user's passwords are securely encrypted and stored in a user-specific JSON file, never shared or exposed to other users.
 No database is required.

 ## Features
 - Add a password for a service (password is encrypted before storage)
-- Retrieve the encrypted password for a service
+- Retrieve the encrypted password for a service (per user)
+- Retrieve the original (decrypted) password for a service and username (per user)
+- List all password entries for the current user
+- Set or load the password storage file location (user-defined JSON file, per user)
-- All data is stored in a local `passwords.json` file
+- All data is stored in a local `.json` file per user
 - No database required
 - Endpoints are open (no authentication) for demo purposes
 - Built with Java 17 and Spring Boot 3